assemblymade/meta/app/views/faq_groups/basics.md

 # How does Assembly work?

 Assembly enables products from software and hardware, to online communities, to be built like open source projects.
-Contributors earn a part of the product (in App coins) when they complete a bounty made by the core team of a product.
+Contributors earn a part of the product (in App Coins) when they complete a bounty made by the core team of a product.

 The projects are open and transparent, and anyone can help build them – whether you want to contribute a few hours or a few months.
 Product ideas, vision and execution are driven by the community.